-On our first mission, Michael Lozano (a photographer) and I spent 18 days in Santa Cruz intending to document the conditions of the children in the streets, and formulate a program to help them.
-What we found was heartbreaking; the children were diseased, or high on drugs, and many were the slaves of pseudo-parents who had adopted them as orphans for the purpose of begging.
+This intention led me to create “Cookies for Kids”, an organization committed to helping the children of Santa Cruz living on the streets.
+On our first mission, Michael Lozano, a talented photographer, and I spent 18 days in Santa Cruz to documenting the conditions of the children in the streets, and formulating a program to help them.
+Our findings were heartbreaking; The children were not only living on the streets, but also were diseased or high on drugs.
+Many were even the slaves of pseudo-parents who had adopted them as orphans for the purpose of begging.

-We have learned that the best way possible to help the children of Santa Cruz is to provide emotional support, physical necessities, and educational opportunities with the goal of ultimately enabling each child to pursue a college degree.
-To deliver on our promise, Cookies for Kids has been re-launched as Orphan2Uni.
-Thank you for supporting our cause and making a difference.
+From our experience, we learned that the best possible alternative to help the children of Santa Cruz is to provide emotional support, educational opportunities, and resources to meet their physical necessities.
+Our goal evolved from simply feeding the children to providing the right conditions to pursue higher education and have a more hopeful future.
+To deliver on our promise, Cookies for Kids was re-launched as Orphan2Uni.